 By April 13, the president ordered a change in the mission of ground troops from providing security to offensive operations but directed this be kept secret from Congress and the public.
 In a meeting that month, LBJ instructed General Wheeler, ". . . to come back here next Tuesday and tell me how we are going to kill more Viet Cong."
 Marine Corps Commandant Greene wrote of that meeting, "the president does not seem to grasp the details of what can and cannot be done in Vietnam!"
 Nonetheless McMaster notes, "Killing more Viet Cong was a tactical mission which the JCS accepted".

-Just six days before, LBJ gave a speech at Johns Hopkins University outlining a proposal for Vietnam, North and South, promising American support for Vietnam's own Great Society program, a proposal that was completely delusional in light of the realities and only emphasized Johnson's failure to view Vietnam in anything other than an American context.
+Just six days before, LBJ gave a speech at Johns Hopkins University outlining a proposal for Vietnam, North and South, promising American support for Vietnam's own Great Society program, a delusional proposal in light of the realities and only emphasizing Johnson's failure to view Vietnam in anything other than an American context.

 (Marines coming ashore at Da Nang, 1965 from Hampton Roads Naval Museum)

-In response to LBJ's request, Wheeler recommended deploying an additional 180,000 troops The president, once again seeking the middle ground, authorize 82,000 on April 22.
+Responding to LBJ's request, Wheeler recommended deploying an additional 180,000 troops The president, once again seeking the middle ground, authorized 82,000 on April 22.
 On May 11, with one North Vietnamese division in the south and another on the way, the communists launched an offensive.
 In early June the unstable South Vietnam government fell in yet another coup.

-Throughout this period, the administration denied any change in the mission of ground troops.
+The administration continually denied any change in the mission of ground troops.
 This was not the first case of misleading by the administration.
-The prior August, after the Gulf of Tonkin incidents, the administration and McNamara specifically misled and lied to Congress about the background of the incident and American involvement in South Vietnam attacks in the north (though the administration was correct in its assertion that the Viet Cong and National Liberation Front in South Vietnam were merely vehicles for the communist party of North Vietnam and that North Vietnam was directing their actions as well as infiltrating personnel into the South).
+The prior August, after the Gulf of Tonkin incidents, the administration in general and McNamara personally misled and lied to Congress about the background and American involvement in South Vietnam naval attacks on North Vietnam (though the administration was correct in its assertion that the Viet Cong and National Liberation Front in South Vietnam were merely vehicles for the communist party of North Vietnam and that North Vietnam was directing their actions as well as infiltrating personnel into the South).